I'll either roll in egg or being the guy who's pushing them out.

 It does.

-But just to let you know as well, my friend the nurse, she said a lot of her Republican friends that were women also voted for that lady that ended up winning because of the single abortion issue.
+But just to let you know as well, my friend the nurse, she said a lot of her Republican friends that were women also voted for that lady that ended up winning because of this single abortion issue.

-You know, that's why I like the group preborn.
+You know, that's why I like the group Pre-Born.

-They use the science of ultrasound, people donate because they believe in the cause.
+People donate because they believe in the cause.

-Abortion is a hard issue.
+Abortion is a heart issue.

-And you have and and it's very hard.
+And it's very hard.

 Okay, if that's the case, then stop taking our tax dollars to pay for it.